 Recovering from Addiction

-Addiction is a mental health disorder characterized by compulsive drug or alcohol use or engaging in certain high-risk behaviors despite the negative consequences they may cause.
+Addiction is a mental health disorder characterized by compulsive behavior or engaging in certain high-risk behaviors despite the negative consequences they may cause.
 Addiction is a complex and chronic brain disease that affects the way a person’s brain functions, leading to changes in behavior, emotions, and cognition.
 Addiction can co-occur with other mental health disorders including depression, anxiety, ADHD, and post-traumatic stress disorder.
 It can be a way of self-medicating to cope with these disorders.

 Addiction recovery is a highly personalized process.
 What works for one person may not work for another.
 It will involve behavior modification, mental health and substance abuse treatment.
-It may involve inpatient or outpatient care, recovery support services including coaching and emotional, social and recreational recovery to make it easier for individuals can enjoy activities and social situations without their addictions.
+It may involve inpatient or outpatient care, recovery support services including coaching and emotional, social and recreational recovery to make it easier for individuals to enjoy activities and social situations without their addictions.
+Fortunately, addiction can be managed.

 - Acknowledging the problem: The first step in addiction recovery is admitting that there is a problem, and that help is needed.
 This can be a difficult step.
 An addicted person may contemplate seeking help but must reach the stage where they are ready to begin the journey to recovery.
 The patient’s motivation and commitment are essential to achieving behavioral and lifestyle changes to build long-term success.
 Dr. Pazak will help you to explore these very personal issues.